 To further align the interests of management with those of the Corporation's shareholders, stock options are granted to admissible persons under the Stock Option Plan, which is further described below under the heading "Stock Option Plan".
 Pursuant to the Stock Option Plan, optionees may acquire Common Shares at the fair market value on the date of the grant.
 The timing and number of options granted to executive directors and management are determined by the Board.
 Options are granted from time to time and expire up to ten years from the date of the grant.
-The number and terms of outstanding options are taken into account when determining whether and how many new option grants will be made.
+The number and terms of outstanding options are considered when determining whether and how many new option grants will be made.

 When determining individual option grants, the Board takes into consideration the job level of optionees and the level of contribution these individuals make to the Corporation's financial performance.
-To achieve a balance while limiting shareholder dilution and to complement the existing Stock Option Plan, the Corporation adopted a DSU Plan (as defined hereinafter), which is further described below under the heading "Deferred Share Unit Plan".